 - Quotations of machinery, equipments etc.

-- Plans & Estimates for shed, godown, ware house, pack house, store room etc.
+- Plans & Estimates for the shed, godown, warehouse, pack house, store room etc.

-- Title Deeds of Agril land like 8 A Extract, 7/12 Extracts, 6 D Extract etc
+- Title Deeds of Agril land like 8 An Extract, 7/12 Extracts, 6 D Extract etc

 - Permissions & Licenses from departments like FDA, BIS, GSDA, Pollution Department etc. as per the project